-- Leaders have implemented robust procedures to monitor the range of activities being provided.
+- The manager has implemented robust procedures to monitor the range of activities being provided.
 Children progress well across all areas of learning. - Staff work effectively in partnership with other professionals.
 They provide very good continuity of care and support for those children who require it.
-Parents comment on the nurturing ethos of the nursery. - Staff show a good understanding of how children learn.
+Parents comment that their children are cherished by the staff. - Staff show a good understanding of how children learn.
 Their detailed observation and planning systems ensure that children are offered a range of interesting and challenging activities. - Children develop good relationships with staff.
-They complete many tasks independently, but seek staff out for comfort or support when needed.
+They complete many tasks independently and seek staff out for comfort or support when needed.
 Children respond well to daily routines.
 They are confident and have a clear understanding of what will happen next. - Staff provide a stimulating range of activities indoors and outdoors, based on children's interests.
-This helps all children to be motivated and eager learners who make good progress in their development.
+This helps all children to be motivated and eager learners, who make good progress in their development.